ray-project/ray/src/ray/common/cgroup/README.md

 ### Prerequisites

 - The feature is built upon cgroup, which only supports linux;
-- Only cgroup v2 is supported, meanwhile ray also requires application to have write permission and cgroup v2 be mounted in rw mode;
+- Only cgroup v2 is supported, meanwhile ray also requires raylet process to have write permission and cgroup v2 be mounted in rw mode;
 - If any of the prerequisites unsatisfied, when physical mode enabled, ray logs error with program keep working.

 ### Disclaimer